This Southern Pimento Cheese recipe is quick, easy, and flavorful. It’s perfect as a spread, dip, sandwich, or on its own!

 Grate your own cheese!
 While I LOVE the convenience of bagged, pre-shredded cheese from the grocery store, the cornstarch and stuff they use to keep the shreds from sticking together in the bag seems to have an effect on texture.
 I really recommend shredding your own.
 Can you use the other stuff?
 Sure!
 Just know it won’t be quite the same.

 Don’t forget the onion!
 Onion adds a unique flavor to pimento cheese that just can’t be left out.
 The zing it adds will make your pimento cheese stand apart in all the best ways.
 However, do not use diced onion.
-The crunch of the onion does not go well in pimento cheese, so just take the time to grate up a little onion right after you grate your cheese.
-It won’t add much time because you only need 1 tablespoon!
+I don’t think the crunch of the onion goes well in pimento cheese, so just take the time to grate up a little onion right after you grate your cheese.
+It won’t add much time because you only need about 1 tablespoon!
+You can certainly use less, if you’d like.

 I’m going to get science-y on you here for a minute, so bear with me…